FAQs about the Annual Global Gathering

-To preserve an intimate networking venue, Conference size is kept to 475-500 delegates annually.
+To preserve an intimate networking venue, Global Gathering size is kept to 475-500 delegates annually.
 A wait list is established for demand exceeding space.

 Can I register more than two people from my organization or company?